 To prevent errors, we indicate who bowled the last over and any bowlers who have reached their limit, however the system does not indicate who bowled the last over from that end.

-This will allow competition administrators to set a grace period and have runs credited to the fielding team if there are wickets within that period.
+Competition administrators have the ability to set a grace period and have runs credited to the fielding team if there are wickets within that period.

 Instead of placing a mobile phone into 'flight mode', the scorer can turn off 'wifi' and 'data'.